tbnobody/OpenDTU/README.md

     $ yarn install
     $ yarn build
     ```
-    * The updated output is placed in the 'data' directory
+    * The updated output is placed in the 'webapp_dist' directory

 * Building the microcontroller firmware
     * Visual Studio Code with the PlatformIO Extension is required for building